 Watershed Protection has partnered with the U.S. Army Corps of Engineers since 1999 to find solutions to flooding in the Onion Creek area.
 Our joint study recommended buying out 483 homes in the 25-year floodplain, restoring the riparian areas along Onion Creek and converting the area to open space.
 The homes in the "Corps Project Area" were selected due to their high risk of flooding.

-190 acres in the Corps project area will be restored to a natural state.
+190 acres in the Corps project area are being restored to a natural state.
 This type of natural area helps filter pollutants from runoff and improves water quality.
 It also helps prevent erosion and provides habitat for a diverse group of animals on land and in the water.
 An additional 100 acres will be designated for recreation.
-The Corps is working on plans for the recreational components.

 1999: City of Austin and the U.S. Army Corps of Engineers began studying flooding in the area.

 2007: U.S. Congress authorized the project.